mikegleen/modes/doc/source/data_format.rst

 -  The first
    is for objects that are part of the Joan Brinsmead family gift.
 This is the bulk of the collection.
 Numbers start with "JB" and are followed by a decimal number.
-Numbers less than 100 are zero padded.
-For example, "JB001".
+Numbers less than 100 are zero padded, for example, "JB001".
 Objects with numbers greater than 999 are left intact.
 -  The second is for items from the Simon Heneage estate.
-These numbers start with "SH" followed by decimal numbers without any zero padding.
-For example, "SH1"
+These numbers start with "SH" followed by decimal numbers without any zero padding, for example, "SH1"
 -  The third format follows the Collections Trust standard.
-This is the MDA code, by default "LDHRM", followed by a full stop, followed by the year, followed by a full stop, followed by a serial number, optionally followed by another full stop and item number, all without leading zeros.
-For example, "LDHRM.2020.1".
+This is the MDA code, by default "LDHRM", followed by a full stop, followed by the year, followed by a full stop, followed by a serial number, optionally followed by another full stop and item number, all without leading zeros, for example, "LDHRM.2020.1".
 Utility programs provide an option for overriding the default MDA code.
 Input data may have a colon (“:”) character instead of the full stop following the MDA code but accession numbers are written to the XML file with the full stop.
 If input accession numbers start with the